LevelsFR/cobblemon-realms-wiki/mods-guides/CobbleSafari/blocs_utiles.md

 ### 🔒 Locking a statue

 **Right-click with a honeycomb** on a statue to wax it, exactly as with a sign.
 A waxed statue can no longer be modified by players.
-To remove the wax, use **any axe**, except the Forgelirhammer.
+To remove the wax, use **any axe**, except the Tinkhammer.
 If you use **Jade** or **WTHIT**, point your cursor at either of the two parts of the statue to display the represented Pokémon and see whether the statue is waxed.

 ***